MichaelScuteri/Python/webp-converter/readme.md

 ### Converting Images

-Place all images you want to convert into the empty /convert folder and run the python script.
+1. Place all images you want to convert into the empty /convert folder and run the python script.

-The script will convert all your images to webp format and place them in a new directory called webp-files.
+2. The script will convert all your images to webp format at the default qaulity setting of 75%.

+3. Converted images will be placed in a folder called webp-files in the main directory

+To **set your own qaulity setting**, run the script at the command line with the first argument after the .py file being the qaulity setting:

+    webp-converter.py 50

 # Future Features